Kellegram/Ghostrunner_faq/README.md

 3. Start Ghostrunner and go to Settings > Video
 4. Scroll all the way down and in the dropdown pick "Enabled + Boost" (In temperature constrained scenarios it might be beneficial to not enable Boost, test for yourself)

-## Replace in-game vsync
+## Replace in-game V-sync
-Vsync in games tends to be subpar, Nvidia(and AMD for the most part) does it better.
-Disable Vsync in-game then do the following depending on your card:
+V-sync in games tends to be subpar, Nvidia(and AMD for the most part) does it better.
+Disable V-sync in-game then do the following depending on your card:

 - ### Nvidia
-  Go to the Nvidia control panel, in 3d settings for Ghostrunner disable Vsync(or globally, depending on what you want).
+  Go to the Nvidia control panel, in 3d settings for Ghostrunner disable V-sync(or globally, depending on what you want).
 - ## AMD improvements
   Equivalent settings are in per-app options in Radeon Adrenalin software.
 Enable Radeon Anti-lag or Enchanced Sync.
 Disable waiting for vertical refresh rate.